What is ketamine?

 In 2005, the average price of a gram of ketamine was £30.
 Depending on the locality, it can now be bought from anywhere between £10 and £20 per gram.
 According to the DrugScope Street Drug Trends Survey 2011, the national average price of ketamine is around £21 per gram.

-As of January 1st 2006 Ketamine is a class C Drug under the Misuse of Drugs Act 1971.
+Ketamine is a class B Drug under the Misuse of Drugs Act 1971.

 Ketamine is a dissociative anaesthetic, meaning users will feel detached from themselves and their immediate surroundings.
 The drug also has painkilling, stimulant and psychedelic effects.
 Effects are immediate if injected, though this practice is rarer, with most users sniffing the drug.
 Using the drug this way, the effects will take around 20 minutes to come on, and can last for one or two hours.